 INDOOR & OUTDOOR POOLS IN ADELAIDE

 In fact, we have so many indoor and outdoor swimming pools in Adelaide that you should have no trouble finding one to plunge into for cooling off purposes.
-Please note that given the current climate and with ever-changing COVID19 restrictions, it’s always worth calling ahead to check whether you need to prebook entry to our Adelaide swimming centres.
+Please note all centres have an entry fee and it’s always worth calling ahead to check whether you need to prebook to these Adelaide swimming centres.

 531 Lower North East Road, Campbelltown